ACT-SAT Prep Course & Schedules

-- A $150 host-school discount is available for students from Easton, Emmaus, Freedom, Lehigh Valley Academy, Liberty, LVCSA, Moravian Academy, Nazareth, Northampton, Northern Lehigh, NW Lehigh, Palisades, Phillipsburg, Salisbury, Saucon Valley, Southern Lehigh and Wilson.
+- A $150 host-school discount is available for students from CB South, Easton, Emmaus, Freedom, Lehigh Valley Academy, Liberty, LVCSA, Moravian Academy, Nazareth, North Penn, Northampton, Northern Lehigh, NW Lehigh, Palisades, Phillipsburg, Salisbury, Saucon Valley, and Wilson.

-- Students from other schools may be eligible for a referral discount.
-If another Prepare family has referred you, please include their name in the comments section at the bottom of the enrollment form.
+- If another Prepare family has referred you, please include their name in the comments section at the bottom of the enrollment form.

-- Academic-year sessions run three hours twice a week, Sunday morning and Wednesday or Thursday, evening for six consecutive weeks.
-Three of the Sundays run 6.5 hours to accommodate both the class and diagnostic test.
+- Academic-year sessions run three hours twice a week, a weekend morning and a weekday evening for six consecutive weeks.
+Three of the weekend days run 6.5 hours to accommodate both the class and diagnostic test.
 Lunch is provided.